 A few bucks here and there, no big deal.
 But chasing down six-figure takedowns is a fool’s errand.

 3) Bankroll Management

-Bankroll or money management is crucial for sport bettors of every experience level.
+Bankroll management is crucial for sport bettors of every experience level.
 It’s something beginners probably think little about, if at all.
 Even if you’re only a “recreational” bettor who’s looking for entertainment, discipline will make your dollars go a much longer way.

 Put in place a certain set of rules, such as setting cap limits (the max amount you’ll wager on any day), and determine the size of your sports betting “unit.”
 A unit refers to the standard size of your wager, often connected to a percentage of your overall bankroll.
 For example, if your bankroll is $200, based on 5 percent, one unit for you would be $10.
 Let’s say you feel especially strong about a game or side, you could bump up your wager to three units, or $30.